 The proposer explained the rationale for this Modification Proposal explaining the current implementation of this decision in the T&SC exposes holders of Reliability Options (ROs) to difference charges at all times regardless of whether or not an RO event has occurred.
 The proposed modification seeks to minimise the changes to algebra and central market systems by setting the appropriate within day difference charge component to zero when the Balancing Market Reference Price is below the Strike Price.
 The Proposer stressed that in these circumstances they are effectively running at a loss.

 Observer commented that such outcomes were as intended under the current rules and were considered to be a reflection of the policy decision.
 RA Alternate concurred that Market Design and Policy implications could not be ignored and that this proposal would be a fundamental change to current rules.
 The proposer explained that under the current bidding code of practice, which is being followed, and the BMPCOP they are limited in how they can reflect their costs.
 Such costs also considered too high to allow trading any amount in Intra Day Continuous.
 The various Pricing mechanisms were discussed at length.
-DSU Alternate spoke in support of the Modification Proposal stating that whilst appreciating the logic of the original design, he agreed with the intent of the Proposal.
+Observer commented on how far the supplier hedge against high prices goes and if it was expected the hedge would extend this far.
+DSU Alternate spoke in support of the Modification Proposal stating that whilst appreciating the logic of the original design, the RO in these circumstances is not providing a hedge in the RO/ socialisation fund sense as the RO paybacks in these situations are not going to cover suppliers’ exposure to high prices at the time, rather they are going into the socialisation fund, and he agreed with the intent of the Proposal.
+Observer noted that from a supplier perspective you should see the socialisation fund reduce year to year on foot of such payments and that imperfections charges might also be reduced.
+Some noted that this is outside of the aim of the RO and the RO hedge that was intended to apply.
+Chair noted that majority market participants present appeared to be of the view that they did not expect the market design to be interpreted into the algebra in the way that it has been, such that RO paybacks would be required even in instances when the market-wide balancing market price did not exceed the RO strike price.

 MO Member expressed concern at a two tiered playing field in relation to simple and complex offer data noting that the proposal justification appeared to focus on complex offer data but the proposed drafting did not appear to distinguish between the two.
 MO Member raised a concern about treating the two types of offer data differently if that is the intention and wished to clarify whether the proposer wished to make the change for both offer types.